JoeMille/full-flask/README.md

 ## Database management and capabilities

-This MongoDB-backed project allows users to create accounts with unique usernames and securelt stored passwords.
+This MongoDB-backed project allows users to create accounts with unique usernames and securely stored passwords.
 Once registered, users can log in securely through authentication and access their personalized dashboards.
-The dashboard provides a comprehensive view of other users' comments while allowing users to create, edit, and delete their own posts.
+The dashboard provides a view of other users comments while allowing users to create, edit, and delete their own posts.
 Security measures are in place to ensure users can only modify or remove their own posts, preserving the integrity of the system.
 The visual schema below outlines the key entities and relationships, providing an outline of the data-base and how elements are  managed.
 ![Database](./assets/images/data-base-setup.png)